-JUNEAU, Alaska (KTUU) - UPDATE: Senator Dean Westlake's office sent out a statement just before 6 o'clock Tuesday afternoon.
+JUNEAU, Alaska (KTUU) - UPDATE: Representative Dean Westlake's office sent out a statement just before 6 o'clock Tuesday afternoon.
 It says:

 "I would have preferred to publicly respond to recent allegations, but I am still in recovery from heart surgery and must make a written statement only.
 These allegations have become a confidential personnel matter, and in respecting the process I cannot discuss the details.
 I very much wish that I could.

 However, I will say the following: I want to once again apologize to any woman whom I have made uncomfortable with either my actions or words.
 I never intended to hurt anyone, but I understand now that I have.
 I am truly sorry for that, and I want to thank anyone who came forward.
 Doing so required strength and bravery.
 In the midst of a national moment that has empowered many women to come forward with their painful experiences, I have found myself re-examining my own actions and thinking through how they have affected the women with whom I work and interact.
 I, like many men, have learned a lot from the women who have shared their stories over the past few weeks.
 I used to think of certain actions as friendly or funny, but I have come to understand that they can be offensive and intrusive.

 I am imperfect, and I know I have disappointed many people who trusted me to represent them.
 Let me be clear, I am committed to being better and to changing my behavior.
 I will learn from this experience, and I will be an ally and supporter of women moving forward.

 Many people in the past few days have called for me to resign.
 I have thought seriously about it, and I have asked for counsel from friends, family, native leaders, Elders, and God.
 I have decided not to.

 I am proud to represent House District 40, which is not a Republican or Democrat district- it is an Alaskan district.
 I will continue to work on behalf of the people of my district and of Alaska more broadly.